ortoledanoo/devops-course/Python/Weather_WebApp_Project/readme.md

 # Deployment Workflow
 ## Oreview
-The Main Goal Of The Deployment Project is To Handle Multiple Rquests
+This Project Showcases a Scalability and Reliability Web Application Deployment Using Nginx, Gunicorn, and Flask with Caching and Rate-Limit to Efficiently Handle API calls and User Requests Simultaneously

 <a href='https://postimages.org/' target='_blank'><img src='https://i.postimg.cc/m28m6fTp/drawio.png' border='0' alt='drawio'/></a>

 ## The Components
 1. **Client** - Users Making Request to The Web Application
 2. **Nginx** - Reverse Proxy That Receives Client Requests and Forwards Them to the Backend
-3. **Gunicorn-WSGI** - WSGI server hosting the Flask application instances
+3. **Gunicorn-WSGI** - Server That Runs Multiple Instances of The Flask App, Allowing it to Handle More Requests at The Same Time
-4. **Flask** - The Python-based Web Application Instances
+4. **Flask** - The Actual Python Application That Processes User Requests and Returns The Weather Data
-6. **Deployment Environment** - Infrastructure Of The Application (Managed By ESXi), The .py Files and All The Required Files
+6. **Deployment Environment** - Infrastructure Of The Application (Managed By ESXi), Includes The .py Files and All The Required Files

 ## Request Workflow
 1. Client Send Request to Nginx Reverse Proxy